Fatten Your Paycheck and Still Get a Tax Refund

 - Tax withholding calculators help you get a big picture view of your refund situation by asking detailed questions.

-- This windfall at tax time can be handy.
-However, it may provide even more value spread out throughout the year, rather than receiving it all at once.
+This windfall at tax time can be handy.
+However, it can provide even more value if it's spread out throughout the year, rather than receiving it all at once.
+That's because you can invest the money throughout the year, or even just put it in a savings account.

-Adjusting your withholding could move your refund to your paychecks
+Can you adjust your withholding to move your refund to your paychecks?

 If getting your refund throughout the year rather than at tax time sounds appealing, you can adjust your withholding today.
 To do so, you'll need to fill out a new Form W-4 and submit it to your employer.